xiabai84/aliyun-ecs-ai-sandbox/README.md

 * Choose region, where this instance should be started -> **eu-central-1** is the data center, which is hosted in Frankfurt (Germany)

 * Choose a instance type(hardware requirement).
 There are lots of available instance types.
-Because we always want to achieve big AI workload in the cloud, I contraint them to list GPU instance only For example ecs.gn5-c4g1.xlarge has NVIDIA P100 GPU.
-You can find detail description in their home page
+Because we always want to achieve big AI workload in the cloud, I contraint them to list GPU instance only.
+For example **ecs.gn5-c4g1.xlarge** has **NVIDIA P100** GPU.
+For more information about this type of instance you can find them Alibaba Cloud home page

 * Then select disks and zone settings...
 Just use my predefined default settings, if you don't really familiar with such cloud configurations.